rhychel/iTunesSearch/README.md

 # iTunes Search App

-This app demonstrates the *search by term* API from iTunes Web Services.
+This app demonstrates the *search by term* API from iTunes Web Services by showing all the tracks of **movies**.

 [Download APK installer](https://github.com/rhychel/iTunesSearch/raw/master/iTunesSearch.apk)